-- the student must re-submit all documentation required for a completed application. - the student must pay the \$10 application fee. - the student must meet the admission requirements for the program of application. - the student must register during new student registration the first semester upon returning. - the student must attend/complete orientation.
+- re-submit all documentation required for a completed application. - pay the \$10 application fee if the student has not attended the most recent semester (excluding summers).

+- meet the admission requirements for the program of application. - register during new student registration the first semester upon returning.